konfortes/Hyena/README.md

 - `AWS_ACCESS_KEY_ID`: required in order to access AWS Transcribe (and S3)
 - `AWS_SECRET_ACCESS_KEY`: required in order to access AWS Transcribe (and S3)
 - `AWS_DEFAULT_REGION`: The default AWS region
+- `AWS_BUCKET_NAME`: The bucket to save the voice files to before transcribing